 This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
 It also explains how we’ll store and handle that data, and keep it safe.

 We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how the Sleep Apnoea Trust uses your data.

 We hope the following will answer any questions you have but if not, please do get in touch with us.

-The Sleep Apnoea Trust Association, which we’ll refer to as ‘the Trust’ in this document, is a UK charity registered on 29th June 1996 to promote the understanding and treatment of sleep apnoea in the UK.
+The Sleep Apnoea Trust, which we’ll refer to as SATA in this document, was founded as a UK charity registered on 29th June 1996 as an unincorporated organisation to promote the understanding and treatment of sleep apnoea in the UK.
 It relaunched as a Charitable Incorporated Organisation on 1st July 2021 and the name was shortened to Sleep Apnoea Trust.

 The law on data protection sets out a number of different reasons for which a company may collect and process your personal data, including:

 When you join SATA we collect specific personal data and process your data with your consent.